Miharu Takizakura

 The Miharu Takizakura (三春滝桜) is an ancient cherry tree in Miharu, Fukushima, in northern Japan.
 It is a weeping higan cherry (Prunus subhirtella var. pendula ‘Itosakura’. syn.
 Prunus spachiana ‘Pendula Rosea’.
 Benishidare-zakura in Japanese) and is over 1,000 years old.

 It flowers in mid to late April, and its light pink flowers spread in all directions from the branches, like a waterfall.

-The Tree
+Description

 The tree is 12 m high, the trunk circumference is 9.5 m, the east-west spread is 22 m, and the north-south spread is 18 m.

 It is classified as one of the five great cherry trees of Japan (日本五大桜) and one of the three giant cherry trees of Japan (日本三巨大桜).
 It was designated a national treasure in 1922.
 Polls frequently rank it as the number one tree in all of Japan.

-Around 300,000 people visit the Miharu Takizakura every year, making it an important source of income for Miharu, which is otherwise a farming community of around 17,000 people.
+Around 300,000 people visit the Miharu Takizakura each year, making it an important source of income for Miharu, which is otherwise a farming community of around 17,000 people.